jchue/argon-webtrees-theme/README.md

 **Clone repository**

-Unfortunately, only `leaflet` and `tom-select` are available in the npm Registry. `argon-dashboard` and `BeautifyMarker` must be sourced as Git submodules.
+`argon-dashboard` must be sourced as a Git submodules.

-Therefore, you must pass the `--recurse-submodules` flag when cloning the repository in order for their contents to be populated:
+Therefore, you must pass the `--recurse-submodules` flag when cloning the repository in order for its contents to be populated (under `src/resources/scss/argon-dashboard`):

 ```
 git clone --recurse-submodules git@github.com:jchue/argon-webtrees-theme.git